 RECIPE NOTES

-- This a recipe for a small quarter-size sheet cake – You can also use a 6-Inch round or square cake pan and cut the cake into two layers to create the filled mini cakes.
+- This a recipe for a small quarter-size sheet cake – You can also use a 6-inch round or square cake pan and cut the cake into two layers to create the filled mini cakes.

 - Coffee – The strength of the coffee is up to you.
 I use instant coffee granules to make a small cup of hot coffee because it is a little stronger than what I normally drink.
 However, I do not recommend super strong coffee – it can overpower the cocoa flavor in the cake.